pretix/pretix-docs/docs/guides/resources-and-scheduling.md

 Navigate to :Navpath:Your event series → :fa3-ticket:Products: and create or edit a personalized admission product.
 Do **not** add the product to any quotas.
 Open the :btn:Requirements: tab.

+In the "Default duration (minutes)" field, enter the time resources will typically be booked for.
+For instance, if a tour usually takes 45 minutes, enter `45`.
+In the "Default quota size" field, enter the maximum number of people that can use the resource at the same time.
+For instance, if a tour guide can accommodate no more than 30 people at a time, enter `30`.

+Click the :btn-icon:fa3-plus: Add a new requirement: button.
+Select the "Resource type" that this necessary for this date.
+Under "Property values", check all values that are required for this type of date.

+For instance, assume you are offering a tour of the Ancient Egypt for English-speaking children.
+In this case, you select the "Resource type" `Guide` and the "Property values" `Children`, `Egypt`, and `English`.

+Click the :btn:Save: button.